qmk/qmk_xap/README.md

 The two main structs two mention here are:

-* `XAPDevice` represents exactly on physically attached XAP device.
-Every device spawns an capturing thread that reacts to incoming responses for requests or passes broadcast messages to an event loop.
+* `XAPDevice` represents exactly one physically attached XAP device.
+Every device spawns a capturing thread that reacts to incoming responses for requests or passes broadcast messages to an event loop.
-* `XAPClient` manages and forwards Request to the individual devices.
+* `XAPClient` detects new XAP devices and manages existing ones.
+It also forwards requests to the individual devices with the help of an UUID identifier.

 The parsing of the RAW XAP HID packets into Rust structs is done with the help of the [binrw](https://binrw.rs/) crate which derives C-ABI compatible binary readers and writers from the Rust struct layout or can be implemented by hand for special cases like the XAP `Token` and `String` types.